1989 New Zealand Labour Party leadership election: Candidates

+David Caygill had been Minister of Finance since Lange sacked Douglas in 1988.
+He ruled out standing for Prime Minister saying it was "an appalling job" and that he was enjoying his current role as Finance Minister.

 Former Minister of Finance Roger Douglas (who had previously challenged Lange for the leadership in 1988) also considered contesting the position.
 He later withdrew in favour of Moore upon realizing that he could not beat Palmer and concentrated on a bid for the deputy leadership.
 He lost this position to left-wing Health Minister Helen Clark by only a narrow margin.

 Public opinion polling

 Result

 A caucus vote was held on 8 August 1989.
 The result of the ballot saw Geoffrey Palmer win the leadership over Mike Moore 41 votes to 13.
 The result for the deputy leadership was far less decisive, with Helen Clark defeating Roger Douglas 29 votes to 25.